These were some of the coolest Christmas NBA sneakers

 Check out some of the coolest Christmas themed sneakers worn by players on Christmas Day.

-These were some of the coolest Christmas NBA sneakers originally appeared on NBC Sports Philadelphia
+These were some of the coolest Christmas NBA sneakers originally appeared on NBC Sports Bay Area

 Check out some of the coolest Christmas themed sneakers worn by players on Christmas Day.

-These were some of the coolest Christmas NBA sneakers originally appeared on NBC Sports Philadelphia
+These were some of the coolest Christmas NBA sneakers originally appeared on NBC Sports Bay Area

 As we get set to tear open the presents and cut into the fruitcake, let’s take a look at the five most interesting players — to me! — in the 2023 Christmas quintuple-header, with one from each game.